 ADD LIQUID OILS TO MELTED SOLIDS

 Okay, so next add any liquid oils in the recipe to your melted cocoa butter.

 If you’d like to add scent, this would be the time to add it.

 You can use any essential oils you like.
-If you are using the unrefined (naturally scented) butters, I’d suggest Orange or Mint essential oils.
+If you are using an unrefined (naturally scented) butter, I’d suggest Orange or Mint essential oils.

 Those would blend nicely with the natural chocolate scent.

 Or you can leave it as is.
 The scent is very nice alone.

 SLOWLY POUR THE MELTED OIL BLEND INTO THE SOFT CREAMED BUTTERS

 Ha…sorry, couldn’t resist!
 Now that song is stuck in your head, right? lol